 High School Youth in Government

 Designed to be more intensive and detailed, the High School YIG program runs from September through early March.
 Participants focus on governmental process, but delve deeper into the current issues facing the State of Michigan.
 With a heavier emphasis on debate skills and parliamentary procedure, students take a stance and develop detailed bills that reflect their personal and political interests.
-The conference, which is held in early March, runs from Wednesday to Sunday with daily activities at the Capital.
+The conference, which is typically held in late February/early March, runs from Wednesday to Sunday with daily activities at the Capital.
 During the conference time, participants function as either a Senator or Representative and work to lobby for and against bills created by their peers, including their own.
 Alternative roles to Representative and Senator include elected positions like Governor and Speaker of the House.
 Non-elected positions include lobbyists, lawyers (who conduct mock trials), pages, clerks, committee chairs, and cabinet members.
-Currently, club locations include the Ann Arbor YMCA and Greenhills School.
-Students who do not attend one of the listed schools are welcome to join us at our YMCA meetings.
+Currently, club locations are located at the Ann Arbor YMCA.
 We are also open to the possibility of bringing the program directly to your school.
-Sign up for the High School YIG program begins in late September.
+Sign up for the High School YIG program begins in September.